-Yael Warshel is an ethics core faculty member in the Department of Telecommunications.
+Yael Warshel is an assistant professor in the Department of Telecommunications and research associate in the Rock Ethics Institute.
 She works at the intersection between international media, child, and conflict analysis, practice and policy.
 She is fluent in and/or has studied five languages and conducted fieldwork in the Middle East, North and Sub-Saharan Africa, the Balkans and Latin America.

 An award-winning scholar, Dr. Warshel is the recipient of three top dissertation awards, including two in global and international communication and one in peace studies, together with several more awards in communication, public service, Middle Eastern and African studies.
 She is advancing a book manuscript assessing the reception of peacebuilding versions of Israeli and Palestinian Sesame Street; continuing fieldwork to analyze North West African youth's uses of digital media to construct their citizenship; and separate of that, about the comparative determinants of international coverage of conflicts, per the contrast between frames and agendas set, and the magnitude and intensity of conflicts.
 She serves as Chair of E-Book Reviews for the Digest of Middle East Studies and had been quoted by a broad range of international media sources.